Christian-Labuanan/app-dev-TP/README.md

 # Genre
 > **Action, Adventure, Drama, 18+**

-#Cast
+# Cast
-> Daenerys Targaryen - (played by Emilia Clarke) Daenerys Stormborn of House Targaryen, the First of Her Name, Queen of the Andals and the First Men, Protector of the Seven Kingdoms, the Mother of Dragons, the Khaleesi of the Great Grass Sea, the Unburnt, the Breaker of Chains.
+- Daenerys Targaryen - (played by Emilia Clarke) Daenerys Stormborn of House Targaryen, the First of Her Name, Queen of the Andals and the First Men, Protector of the Seven Kingdoms, the Mother of Dragons, the Khaleesi of the Great Grass Sea, the Unburnt, the Breaker of Chains.
-> Jon Snow - (played by Kit Harington) the king beyond the north
+- Jon Snow - (played by Kit Harington) 	Lord Commander of the Night's Watch
+- Arya Stark - (played by Maisie Williams) Princess Acolyte Lady of Winterfell
+- Sansa Stark - (played by Sophie Turner) De facto Lady of the Eyrie Queen in the North
+- Cersei Lannister - (played by Lena Headey) Lady of Casterly Rock
+- Jamie Lanniseter - (played by Nikolaj Coster-Waldau) Kingslayer
+- Tyrion Lannister - (played by Peter Dinklage) he Imp and the Halfman

 ## Overview
 > "Seven noble families fight for control of the mythical land of Westeros.
 Friction between the houses leads to full-scale war.
 All while a very ancient evil awakens in the farthest north.
 Amidst the war, a neglected military order of misfits, the Night's Watch, is all that stands between the realms of men and icy horrors beyond.